Where to Stay in Lyon First Time: 8 Best Areas

 The end of Rue St Jean is the Loge du Change, which was Lyon’s stock exchange and turned into a protestant worship house and gained the name of Temple du Change.
 From the square, Rue Lainerie and Rue Juiverie both take to the St Paul subdistrict.

-A number of delightful cafes and traditional restaurants are found throughout the area, providing plenty of places to fill up on local fare.
 Meanwhile, a number of museums, such as the Lyon Historical Museum, Gadagne Museums that show the Renaissance era and the puppetry art of the city, the Movies and Miniature Museum, and the Museum of Gallo-Roman Civilisation.

 There are also historical buildings, stunning narrow cobbled streets, silk shops, local food specialties, vintage stores, and locations to buy unique souvenirs that will allow you to remain enthralled and purchase keepsakes for both yourself and your friends and family, ensuring this is an incredible experience you remember for years to come.